mayden/users-system/README.md

     npm install
 ```

- After you install the modules and configured the enviroemnt, we need to bundle the app.js so:
+ After you install the modules and configured the enviroment, we need to bundle the app.js so:

 ```
     npm run bundle